Chain graph models of multivariate regression type for categorical data: Multivariate regression chain graphs

-\end{defn} Then, we have the following result, proved in the Appendix. \begin{theo} Given a chain graph $G$, the multivariate regression Markov property is equivalent to the block-recursive Markov property of type IV. \end{theo} This result shows that the block-recursive property of a chain graph of type IV is in fact simplified by Definition~\ref{def:1}.
-On the other hand Definition~\ref{def:1} depends only apparently on the chosen full ordering of the chain components, because the equivalent Definition~\ref{def:drton} depends only on the underlying chain graph $G$. \begin{exa} The independencies implied by the multivariate regression chain graph Markov property are illustrated below for each of the graphs of Figure~\ref{fig:cg}.
+Then we have the following result, proved in the \hyperref[appm]{Appendix}. \begin{theo} Given a chain graph $G$, the multivariate regression Markov property is equivalent to the block-recursive Markov property of type IV. \end{theo}

+This result shows that the block-recursive property of a chain graph of type IV is in fact simplified by Definition~\ref{def:1}.
+On the other hand, Definition~\ref{def:1} depends only apparently on the chosen full ordering of the chain components, because the equivalent Definition~\ref{def:drton} depends only on the underlying chain graph $G$. \begin{exa} The independencies implied by the multivariate regression chain graph Markov property are illustrated below for each of the graphs of Figure~\ref{fig:cg}.